Piano Lessons for Toddlers? Learn about teaching a toddler piano

 - Take turns making up melodies at the piano.

 Finally, consider becoming a Premium member.
 We’ll be honest – you might not use the funsheets and songs sheets right away, but the other materials will prove invaluable!
 The audio files, online games, and downloadable materials will create a truly interactive experience and prepare your child for a more formal music education later on.
 If you have a preschooler who learns from Mr. Hoffman, we’d love to hear your stories!
-Leave a comment below and share your experiences.
+Leave a comment below and share your experiences with our music lessons for children.